erasabi/trekthroughs/pen_testing/RickdiculouslyEasy.md

              Port 22222: Service is OpenSSH 7.5 and the ssh-hostkeys are shown below All other ports: No helpful information has been found

-3 Enumeration:  Gathering information that is more agressive by establishing connections and interacting with the target.
+3 Enumeration:  Gathering information that is more aggressive by establishing connections and interacting with the target.

 I can use what use I have learned from my scanning to enumerate more intelligently.